KyotoFox/Spark-ArtNet-DMX/README.md

-# Spark Core ArtNet RX/DMX TX
+# Spark Core E1.31 RX/DMX TX
-This is a simple application for the Spark Core that receives ArtNet over WiFi and transmits it over DMX.
+This is a simple application for the Spark Core that receives E1.31 over WiFi and transmits it over DMX.

 The received DMX universe is stored and transmitted over DMX with a refresh rate of 25Hz.